alex-butucea/deicerframework/README.md

 The framework is comprised of the following components:

 - Colt\Exception - Semantic exception hierarchy
-- Colt\Model - DTO and Model abstracts
+- Colt\Model - DTO and model abstracts
 - Colt\Stdlib - Generic interfaces and implementations

 See the README.md contained within the root of each component for more info